 Livestreaming might be the perfect choice when it comes to showcasing the personalization and authenticity of your beauty products.

-Lives streaming are popular in China and are particularly loved by users for their ability to be transparent and authentic.
+Lives streaming are popular in China and is particularly loved by users for their ability to be transparent and authentic.
 In China, companies also integrate live streaming into their internationalization strategies, for their ability to engage large masses of users in minutes.
-The KOLs, in all this, are the key that guides the listening.
+The KOLs, in all this, is the key that guides the listening.

 Brands are using the WeChat app to go beyond generic marketing, and towards a more personal level of connection, interaction, and targeting.
 Many are finding that taking a customer-centered approach through WeChat yields better results than the ‘one-sidedness’ of simply posting and sharing blogs and other content.